Using beer as a fertilizer.

 Here is what you need to know:

 • Grains: To make beer, brewers mainly use barley.
 But other grains like corn, rye, rice, oats, wheat, and spelt can also be used.
-The grains give beer its distinct flavor, aroma, and color.
-They are also the main source of carbohydrates that play a crucial role in beer fermentation.
+Grains give beer its flavor, aroma, and color, and are the main source of carbohydrates that drive fermentation.

 • Hops: These green flowers add bitterness and a rich aroma to beer.
 The hop flowers are usually boiled to bitter the brew.
 There are many varieties of hops, each with its distinctive flavor and aroma.